Skip to Content

 Packing Clothes for Ultralight Travel

-In this section, I outline each item of clothing that you’ll want to pack for ultralight travel and its use.
+In this section, I outline each item of travel clothing that you’ll want to pack for lightweight travel and its use.
 I also provide style and fabric suggestions.
 I’ll also suggest a few optional items and give some tips to further cut down on weight.
-Exactly which items you pack depends on the climate of your destination and types of activities that you plan to participate in.
+Exactly which items you pack depends on the climate of your destination and the types of activities that you plan to participate in.

 When selecting the clothes that you want to wear during your trip, look for items with the following characteristics:

 • Comfortable- This is the most important factor.
-Choose clothes that allow you to make a full range of motion and feel nice against your skin.
+Choose travel clothes that allow you to make a full range of motion and feel nice against your skin.

-• Quick-drying- Because you’ll be packing so few clothes, you’ll have to wash them often.
+• Quick-drying- Because you’ll be packing so few travel clothes, you’ll have to wash them often.
 Chances are, you’ll also be sweating a lot.
 You want items that dry quickly.
 I recommend avoiding cotton.
 I generally prefer synthetics like polyester.
 Merino wool is another good quick-drying fabric if you prefer natural fibers.

 • Multi-use- Make sure you can wear all of your shirts and pants mixed together.
 Try not to pack one shirt that only goes with a specific pair of pants, for example.
 Choose clothes that can be worn in a variety of social situations and weather conditions.
 Avoid anything too formal or casual.

-• High tech fabrics- These are generally used for athletic and outdoor clothing.
+• High-tech fabrics- These are generally used for athletic and outdoor clothing.
 They are durable, pack down small, and dry quickly.
 Nylon and polyester are good choices.

 • Reasonably fashionable- This is a personal preference.
 I feel like I’m treated better when I’m dressed reasonably well than when I look like a dirtbag traveler.
 Some people don’t care how they look.